 - Avoid going outside

-- Prevent yourself from seeing specific family members or friends
+- Isolate yourself from family members or friends

-- Are consumed with thoughts and cannot focus on work
+- Are consumed with thoughts and can’t focus on work

-- Stop doing hobbies or other things that matter to you to engage in compulsions instead
+- Stop doing hobbies or other things that matter to you, and engage in compulsions instead

 - Miss work or school

-Some people with mild OCD find themselves able to adapt to their condition, noticing that their symptoms interfere with their life in only minor ways.
+Some people with mild OCD are able to adapt to their condition, noticing that their symptoms interfere with their life in minor ways.
 However, this “mild OCD” is usually only temporary.
 OCD symptoms tend to start gradually and then, if untreated, can become more severe over time.

-Let’s take Contamination OCD, for example.
-This is a subtype of OCD characterized by intesne fears of becoming contaminated, contaminating others, or spreading germs.
+Let’s take contamination OCD, for example.
+This is a subtype of OCD characterized by intense fears of getting germs or spreading them.
 A compulsion might begin by putting your clothes in a plastic bag to be washed every time you come home from a public place.
 But it could escalate to needing to throw away your clothes if you were in an enclosed space.

 Compulsions can also lead to physical symptoms.
-For example, a person might develop skin complications from excessive cleansing or using harsh chemicals.
-They might experience aches and pains from engaging in repetitive acts.
+For example, you might develop skin complications from excessive hand washing, or have aches and pains from engaging in repetitive acts.
 All of these symptoms are part of the disorder.

 What Causes OCD to Get Worse?

 OCD usually emerges in a person’s childhood, teenage or early adult years, and it varies in severity throughout someone’s life.
-While it’s difficult to predict when or how OCD can get worse, there are a number of common reasons for increased severity:
+While it’s difficult to predict when or how symptoms of OCD can become exacerbated, there are a number of common reasons for increased severity:

 - Stressful periods, even positive ones